PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 # NOTE: THIS PAGE IS BEING UPDATED FOR SPRING 2023

-This page currently contains only the COS 126/226 and Intro Lab jobs.
+This page currently contains only the COS 126/226 and Intro Lab jobs, as well as a select number of upper-level courses.
 It is being expanded for Spring 2023.
 Stay tuned!

 # General Job Categories